CVUA-RRW/FooDMe/docs/userguide/overview.md

 #### Identity clustering

 For this strategy, sequences are first dereplicated and ranked by abundance.
-Each sequences is then comparaired to an itinially empty list of centroid and based on sequence similarity is either assigned as a new centroid or merged with the most similar existing centroid.
+Each sequence is then compaired to an itinially empty list of centroids and, based on sequence similarity, is either assigned as a new centroid or merged with the most similar existing centroid.

 The degree of identity required for clustering the sequences can be freely set, 0.97 being a commonly accepted value and 1.0 corresponding to a dereplication.

-This approach is very good at smoothing out seqencing noise but can also results in the clustering of highly similar sequences.
+This approach is very good at smoothing out seqencing noise but can also result in the clustering of highly similar sequences for different organisms.

 #### Dereplication

-With the strategy, only identitcal reads will be clustered together.
+With this strategy, only identical reads will be clustered together.
 This is effectively implemented as an identity clustering strategy with 100% identity.
 This is more suitable for high sensitivity identification of amplicons but the sequencing noise will not be filtered.